maccuaa/vite-plugin-csp/README.md

 ## Features

-- ✨ Automatically calculates Subresource Integrity (SRI) hashes of JavaScript and CSS assets and adds them to the CSP
+- ✨ Automatically calculates Subresource Integrity (SRI) hashes of JavaScript and CSS assets and adds them to the CSP.
-- 📚 Automatically detects and handles Google Fonts
+- 📚 Automatically detects and handles Google Fonts.
-- ⚡ Supports both Node.js and Bun runtimes
+- ⚡ Supports both Node.js and Bun runtimes.
 - 🏎 Fast and lightweight.
 Bun plugin has 0 dependencies.
 Node plugin has a single dependency.

 ## Installation